 7.3.
 Indemnification Procedures.
 Company will notify Contractor promptly in writing of any Claim of which Company becomes aware.
-Company may designate its counsel of choice to defend such Claim at the sole expense of Contractor and/or its insurer(s).
-Contractor may, at its own expense, participate in the defense.
+Contractor will, at its option, settle or defend, at its own expense and with its own counsel, the Claim.
+Company may, at its own expense participate in the defense.
 In any event, (a) Contractor shall keep Company informed of, and shall consult with Company in connection with, the progress of any investigation, defense or settlement, and (b) Contractor shall not have any right to, and shall not without Company’s prior written consent (which consent will be in Company’s sole and absolute discretion), settle or compromise any claim if such settlement or compromise (i) would require any admission or acknowledgment of wrongdoing or culpability by Company or any Indemnitee, (ii) would, in any manner, interfere with, enjoin, or otherwise restrict any project and/or production of Company or any Indemnitee or the release or distribution of any motion picture, television program or other project of Company or any Indemnitee, or (iii) provide for any non-monetary relief to any person or entity to be performed by Company or any Indemnitee.

 7.4 Survival.
 The obligations described in this Section 7 shall survive the termination/expiration of this Agreement.